benjaminezequiel/website/src/content/projects/personal_brand.md

 #### Anything but _Beijamim_

 The first and most glaring question was: what name should I even use?
 Between my full name (Benjamin Ezequiel) and various nicknames (Ben, Benji, Min, Ezben), I had quite a collection to choose from.
 Naming is an area I have a lot of interest in, but these names were kind of already created for me.

 This variety initially felt like a problem, but it opened up an interesting opportunity: instead of trying to force everything (my professional vision, hobbies, interests, opinions, artistic work) into a single identity, why not create a flexible system that could adapt to different contexts?

 ![Problem Illustration](/images/02-personal-brand/ezben_i06.svg)

+<div class="image-label">Experiments with a custom logotype</div>

 People can get really strict about brand consistency, but I'm not sure consistency for the sake of consistency is always positive.
 Take Coca Cola—in 2024 they launched a campaign celebrating how their logo gets reinterpreted by local artists and shop owners around the world, embracing all these variations while keeping their essence intact.

-Brands don't exist in a perfect controlled environment, so they should be able to adapt to their surroundings.
-This idea inspired me to create something that could breathe and change while still feeling cohesive, whether it's showing up as Benjamin, Ben, Benji, or Ezben.
+**Brands don't exist in a perfect controlled environment, so they should adapt to their surroundings.** This idea inspired me to create something that could breathe and change while still feeling cohesive, whether it's showing up as Benjamin, Ben, Benji, or Ezben.

 ![Problem Illustration](/images/02-personal-brand/ezben_i04.svg)

+<div class="image-label">First set of versions and variations</div>

 After a couple of tries, I landed on a solid idea: a lightly altered version of [Space Grotesk](https://fonts.google.com/specimen/Space+Grotesk) with variations in both content and layout.
 It worked well and was flexible enough that I could apply it to different things and contexts.
 In the process, I also ended up creating the first version of what would became part of the final symbol.